 - Where Redhead Freight Ltd, act as a carrier within the U.K .and within the Republic of Ireland and to and from the Republic of Ireland and vice versa, the trading conditions are those of the Road Haulage Association, (RHA 2009 Edition).
 Our liability under these terms is £ 1.30 per gross kilo.

-Our liability is limited to £ 0.10 per gross kilo under these terms.
+“in transit” Our liability is limited to £ 0.10 per gross kilo under these

 In certain circumstances the provisions of International Conventions may take precedence over our standard conditions of carriage i.e. CMR

 These conditions apply by international law, between virtually all European countries, through bi- lateral agreements, with the exception of the UK and the Irish Republic.
 The liability under CMR is currently £ 8.78 per kilo, but this is subject to change as this value depends on the value of SDRs and does fluctuate accordingly.

 These conditions apply respectively to rail traffic, sea borne traffic and airfreight.
 These are all long and complex terms, available in full on the internet if required.
 We do not offer rail services, and we do not carry CIM liability cover.
 We do however have liability insurance for air & sea conventions.